lukpueh/tuf-community-repos/theupdateframework/community/PEOPLE.md

 <!--
 ## Security Contact

 TODO: Should we add a dedicated security contact?
 If so, its appointment should be mentioned in GOVERNACE.md.
-If not, SECURITY.md needs to be updated.
+If not, SECURITY.md needs to be updated.-->
--->